yphsieh/Camera-Based-DNN-Lie-Detector/README.md

 ## Overview

 This project proposes a non-contact lie detection system that extracts physiological signals from video alone — no wires, no sensors, no physical contact.
-Heart rate (via rPPG) and eye blink patterns (via OpenCV) are measured remotely from webcam footage, then fed into an LSTM-based classifier trained to distinguish truth from deception.
+Heart rate (via rPPG) and eye blink patterns (via OpenCV) are measured remotely from webcam footage, then fed into an **LSTM**-based classifier trained to distinguish truth from deception.

-Best model performance: **AUC 0.57 / 0.53** (train/test) using participant baseline data.

 ---